October 10, 2016

 WPNC’16, 19-20 October 2016 Bremen, Germany

-HIGHTS members are supporting the organization of the coming Workshop, WPNC'16.
-It shall be held on 19-20 October 2016 in Bremen Germany.
+HIGHTS members supported the organization of the coming Workshop, WPNC'16.
+It was held on 19-20 October 2016 at Jacobs University Bremen in Germany.

 Wireless location has plays a center role in research and businesses in the wider Wireless Communications area, as demonstrated by its ever increasing range of applications including logistics, traffic engineering, industrial production, retail, office and home automation, ambient assisted living, convenience, luxury, security and many more.

 In particular, major technological development efforts such as the Internet of Things, Cyber Physical Systems and more recently Connected Vehicles, are driving various advances in heterogeneous sensor data processing, fusion, energy efficient networking and cooperation, context awareness, highly automated information gathering and processing, privacy and security, etc., all of which benefit or require location.